claudaff/generative-ai-mapmaking/README.md

 ### 4. Evaluation

 After training, adjust and run `evaluateCN.py`.
+The generated map tiles are saved as a numpy array and can then if needed be stitched together.